22nd May 1987

 in Sande, Lower Saxony

-Self-taught artist since 2006.
-Working under his given name as well as Femurl [ˈfiːmjuːl].
+Self-taught artist working under his given name as well as Femurl [ˈfiːmjuːl].

 Thorsten Soltau is a citizen of KonungaRikena Elgaland-Vargaland.

 He resides in Friesland, Lower Saxony.

 I call myself a listening person – I am constantly listening to and into environments.
-This has lead to a refined sense.
-I am able to pick up things that may slip the attention of others.
-My ears are trained to scan the places I visit – crowded metropoles, remote spots in nature or even familiar surroundings.
+This has lead to a refined sense: I am able to pick up things that may slip the attention of others.
+My ears are trained to scan the places I visit: Crowded metropoles, remote spots in nature or familiar surroundings.
 My way of listening can be divided in two modes. a) the perception of sound on an unconscious level and b) the deliberate focus on sonics.

 Becoming a sort of ›scanning antenna‹ had a profound effect how I compose.
-The experiences of listening is reflected in my sound works.
+The experiences of listening are reflected in my sound works.
 Several of my compositions feature barely noticeable overdubs.
-They can only be heard with specific settings of loudness and spatial room (easy to recognize with headphones).
+They can only be heard with specific settings of loudness and spatial room (yet easy to recognize with headphones).
 Another example is the creation of dense clusters of sound resembling information streams or (over-)crowded places.

 My goal is the creation of rich sounds with layers only reachable by multiple listening.
 Each work exposes itself over time with each consciously made playback / perception.
 Repetition serves as a reward for the listener.

 My compositions are either electronic or electroacoustic.
 A commonly used sound is the human voice or excerpts of complex synthesis.
 As a composer I choose my source material wisely.
 The starting elements have to inhabit the desired mood and intensity later formulated into full compositions.
-Nevertheless I am open for developments by surprise / error during sound design.
+Nevertheless I am open for developments by surprise or error.